DestinyItemManager/DIM/docs/COMMUNITY_CURATIONS.md

 If you want to add searchable notes, end the line with `#notes:Here are some notes`.

+## Block Notes

+You can add notes to a block of rolls.
+To open block notes, enter a line that looks like `//notes:These are notes that will apply to everything that immediately follows.` The notes (everything after the colon) will apply to everything that follows them.
+The first line that isn't recognized as a valid item (or a new block note) closes the block notes.
+If block notes are open and an individual item has notes on it, the item's notes will be used instead of the block notes.

 ## "Expert Mode"

 **Please note: you're largely on your own with this option.
 It's called expert mode for a reason, people.**